MicrosoftDocs/power-automate-docs/articles/odata-filters.md

    ms.topic="article"
    ms.tgt_pltfrm="na"
    ms.workload="na"
-   ms.date="09/18/2017"
+   ms.date="09/21/2017"
    ms.author="deonhe"/>

 # Filter and copy data with Microsoft Flow

 This walkthrough shows you how to create a flow that monitors a source for new or changed items and then copies those changes to a destination.
 You may create a flow like this one if your users enter data in one location, but your team needs it in a different location or format.

-While this walkthrough copies data from a Microsoft SharePoint [list](https://support.office.com/en-us/article/SharePoint-lists-I-An-introduction-f11cd5fe-bc87-4f9e-9bfe-bbd87a22a194) (the source) to an [Azure SQL](https://docs.microsoft.com/azure/sql-database/sql-database-technical-overview) table (the destination), you can copy data among any of the more than [150 services](https://flow.microsoft.com/connectors/) that Microsoft Flow supports.
+While this walkthrough copies data from a Microsoft SharePoint [list](https://support.office.com/en-us/article/SharePoint-lists-I-An-introduction-f11cd5fe-bc87-4f9e-9bfe-bbd87a22a194) (the source) to an [Azure SQL Database](https://docs.microsoft.com/azure/sql-database/sql-database-technical-overview) table (the destination), you can copy data among any of the more than [150 services](https://flow.microsoft.com/connectors/) that Microsoft Flow supports.

 >[AZURE.IMPORTANT]Changes you make in the destination aren't copied to the source because two-way syncs aren't supported.
 If you attempt to set up a two-way sync, you'll create an infinite loop where changes are sent endlessly between the source and destination.